fal-ai/stable-diffusion-benchmarks/README.md

 - For SD1.5, the width/height is 512x512 (the default); for SDXL, the width/height is 1024x1024.
 - For all other options, the defaults from the generation systems are used.
 - Weights are always half-precision (fp16) unless otherwise specified.
+- Generation on benchmarks with a `*`/`**` means the used techniques might lead to quality degradation but the underlying model is still the same.

 Environments (like torch and other library versions) for each benchmark are defined under [benchmarks/](benchmarks/) folder.